ambeloe/cmdxor/README.md

 can try to find a string in a file thats obfuscated with xor

 <pre>Usage of cmdxor:
-  -C	use as many threads as possible
   -D string
         folder to dump ALL xored variants
   -K string
         key as a string
+  -X    xor input file with key and write to output
   -c uint
-    	number of threads to use (default 1)
+        number of threads to use, 0 (default) uses as many as possible -i string
-  -i string
         input file
   -k string
         key as a series of csv base 10 bytes
   -m uint
-    	max length of key in bytes to try (default 1)
+        max length of key in bytes to try (default 1) -n uint
-  -n uint
         minimum number of matches that need to be found -o string
         output file
   -s string
         search for string in input
-  -x	xor input file with key and write to output
+  -x    print positions as hex offsets instead of decimal

 </pre>